 The term Medicaid means a state program of medical aid for needy persons established under Title XIX of the Social Security Act of 1965 as amended.

 The term Medicare means the program of medical care benefits provided under Title XVIII of the Social Security Act of 1965 as amended.
+Prescription drug coverage under the ExxonMobil Medical Plan is considered creditable coverage and the Notice of Creditable Coverage is provided annually.

 The term Necessary Services and Supplies includes any charges, except charges for Bed and Board, made by a Hospital on its own behalf for medical services and supplies actually used during Hospital in patient stay.
 The term Necessary Services and Supplies will not include any charges for special nursing fees, dental fees or medical fees.